Sieep-Coding/sieep-coding.github.io/src/pages/posts/reddit-has-a-bot-problem.md

 China's government has a well-documented history of paying and directing large numbers of people to post pro-government content online.
 Researchers refer to this informally as the ["50 Cent Party" or `wumao`](https://en.wikipedia.org/wiki/50_Cent_Party), named after the rumored per-post payment.

 A Harvard-led study published in the *American Political Science Review* analyzed leaked government documents and estimated the Chinese government fabricates roughly 488 million social media posts a year.
 The large majority of them aren't argumentative at all; they're cheerleading and distraction, meant to shape the ambient narrative.
+It is worth noting the data on this topic is about ten years old at this point.
+Techniques and methods that were leaked from a single county don't paint the entire picture.

 > The post wasn't designed to survive an argument, it was designed to be nodded at and upvoted past.